The world of advertising has many ups and downs but most importantly, it has been known to be extremely beneficial for marketers around the world.

 What is Video Ad Networks?

 Video Ad Networks are Ad Networks that specifically sell online video inventory across multiple platforms and devices.
-These Ad Networks focus online video ads which mostly display before the main video is played also known as “Display video Ads” online video advertising comes in different forms: in-stream, out-stream, interactive, in-game and webpage based videos, creating video messaging before, during, and after consumers take in content on their mobile devices or desktop.
+These Ad Networks focus online video ads which mostly display before the main video is played also known as “Display video Ads” online video advertising comes in different forms: in-stream, out-stream, interactive, in-game and webpage based videos, creating video messaging before, during, and after consumers take in the content on their mobile devices or desktop.

 Video advertising allows Internet marketers to engage their audience with engaging video ads in very effective ways.

-YouTube is the biggest video Advertising platform on the Internet while several other Ad Networks are also grabbing the share of the market.
+YouTube is the biggest video advertising platform on the Internet while several other Ad Networks are also grabbing the share of the market.

 Video Ad Networks also use CPC and CPM methods for video advertising.